ren-jamie11/book_recommender/README.md

 #### Why it works

-The recommender leverages the expertise and experience of informed readers similar to you.
+The recommender leverages the expertise and experience of readers who are both *similar to you* and *informed*.
 When deciding on which book to read, you would probably look at the overall ratings and ratings count.
 However, not every rating from every reader is relevant to you, as people have different tastes.
-More importantly, you would probably trust the suggestions of avid readers, or readers who exhibit the same reading choices/taste as you, as their opinions likely to be much more relevant to you. </br>
+Specifically, you would value the suggestions avid readers who exhibit the same reading choices/taste as you, as their opinions are likely to be much more informed and relevant to you.</br>

-</br> This recommender does exactly that, looking at the the choices of users who are both *similar to you* and *informed*
+## The math

+## The data